kusabashira/subvert/README.md

 | ,f,s/print/,f,ln     | {,f,s}print{,f,ln} |
 | a,b,a,b/a,a,a,a      | {a,b}{a}           |
 | V,V/im/ , /s,s/cript | {V}im{ }{s}cript   |

-If the replacement should be identical to the pattern

 License
 -------